The Realignment Problem: When Right becomes Wrong in LLMs

+While some researchers argue for non-binary preference representations ~\cite{le2024multireferencepreferenceoptimizationlarge}, large-scale industrial alignment predominantly relies on binary preference data due to its scalability, lower annotator cognitive load, and higher inter-annotator agreement in BPO workflows~\cite{rafailov2023direct,Christiano2017RLHF}.
+Working within this binary framework of \enquote{Winner vs.\ Loser}, the challenge lies in reinterpreting existing industrial data under updated policies without redesigning the original annotation pipeline.

+When examining a binary preference pair through the lens of a new policy, there are mathematically four possible state transitions of a binary pair.
+However, only three categories provide actionable optimization signals: \textbf{(1) Invert}: The former \enquote{Winner} becomes the \enquote{Loser} under the new policy.
+We reverse the preference label. \textbf{(2) Punish}: Both the old winner and old loser are now dispreferred under the new policy.
+We suppress both responses. \textbf{(3) Retain}: The old winner remains preferred.
+We preserve the original preference label.

+The fourth theoretical case, where both responses become preferred under the new policy, provides no discriminative signal for optimization and is therefore grouped together with the retain dataset.
+Because we retain access to the $(x, y_w, y_l)$ triplets from our dataset, we can systematically categorize every data point into these three bins.
+This enables reinterpretation of the entire dataset for the new policy without requiring manual human re-annotation.

-We propose \tracefull~(\trace), a novel framework designed to address Alignment Debt by efficiently updating a language model's behavior to comply with a new target policy. \trace~reframes re-alignment from a data-intensive annotation task to a targeted, programmatic model editing task.
-The core of our approach is to leverage the model's existing preference data, using the new policy as a programmatic labeler to identify, categorize, and resolve axiological conflicts.
-The framework consists of three main stages: (1) Programmatic Triage, (2) Hybrid Objectives for surgical re-alignment and regularization, and (3) Alignment Impact-Weighted Optimization.
+We propose \trace~ for updating a language model's alignment in response to a new policy.
+The method reframes re-alignment from a data annotation task to a policy editing task.
+It leverages existing preference data, using the new policy as an oracle to identify, categorize, and resolve axiological conflicts.
+The framework consists of three stages: (1) Triage, (2) Hybrid Objectives for re-alignment and regularization, and (3) Alignment Impact-Weighted Optimization.